 - F-2 dependent children may engage in full-time study at the K-12 (kindergarten through twelfth grade) levels.

-For further information, schedule an appointment with an International Student & Scholar Services advisor.
+For further information, schedule an appointment with the Office of Global Engagement.